£45.99 (inc. VAT)

 ‘For your baby’ comes in an easy-to-use liquid drop format that can be dropped directly in to babies’ mouth, or added to their bottle.
 This well-researched product is suitable from birth, and is used in neo-natal units around the world.

 'For babies & children' powder comes in a handy sachet format, to be mixed with a babies’ bottle, or added to their food.
 Suitable from birth.

 Another way to support healthy microbial balance in the gut is to consume traditional fermented foods, such as live yoghurt, kefir and sauerkraut.
 Most of these fermented foods are perfectly safe during pregnancy, although there is a slight question mark over any non-pasteurised dairy products, due to a concern over listeria.
 This is the same reason why pregnant women are often advised not to eat soft cheeses.
 If the dairy is pasteurised it is of course, safe to consume.
 Or there are plenty of non-dairy alternatives for raw milk kefir, such as water kefir, kombucha, kimchi, sauerkraut etc. You can read more about fermented foods here.

 At what time and how do I take OptiBac supplements?

-Plus, you can find out more about probiotics for pregnancy on the Probiotics Learning Lab.
+Plus, you can find out more about the best live cultures for use in pregnancy on the Learning Lab.